How to design guide RNAs for CRISPR

 - Design checkers

 You can copy the gRNA sequence into the IDT tool.
 The sequence must be 20 bases long and directly upstream (in the 5’ direction) of a PAM site (NGG, where N can be any nucleotide).
-The tool will return the off-target and on-target score for the sequence.
+After picking a gRNA sequence, the tool will return the off-target and on-target score for the sequence.

 Other species: off-target analysis